amaduck/sudokuSolver/README.md

 4) Make window resizeable - grow cells to fit larger - maybe only resizeable stepwise?

 # Changes to make
-Give choice on run to use hardcoded numbers or ask for entry - add this via GUI Allow it pull csv file for starting numbers
+Allow it pull csv file for starting numbers
 Sometimes it just gives up when too many guesses needed - resolve